lhwin05/Group-Assignment-Sem-1/README.md

 To create GUI, first identify the user experience of the system (i.e. how should users interact with it through buttons and input fields)
 Frontend only handles user clicks and sends to backend.
 Don't worry about what happens in backend, only display what the user sees.

-Send data in JSON format
+Send data in JSON format (dictionary):
-Test GUI rendering in small chunks, like displaying a table with JSON data that you made up
+{key1 : value1, key2 : value2, key3 : value3, ...}
+values can take any data type inlcuding lists, tuples